Alliance Defending Freedom: Opposing LGBTQ rights

-ADF opposes transgender rights based on an idea that "God creates each person with an immutable biological sex — male or female..."
+ADF opposes transgender rights based on the idea that "God creates each person with an immutable biological sex—male or female..."
 The organization has litigated against transgender employment protections, access to bathrooms, and participation in sports for transgender people.
-Members of ADF also authored model legislation for bathroom bills in the United States, aimed at restricting transgender people's use of public bathrooms.
-In 2020, the ADF lost a Supreme Court case in which they argued that employers should be allowed to discriminate against transgender people.
-ADF attorneys defended a funeral home that fired a trans employee in the Supreme Court case, R.G. & G.R.
+Members of ADF also authored model legislation for bathroom bills in the United States, aimed at restricting transgender people's use of single-sex public bathrooms.
+In 2020, the ADF lost a Supreme Court case in which ADF attorneys defended a funeral home that fired a trans employee in the Supreme Court case, R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission, losing in a 6–3 vote.

-The organization has worked to prevent transgender children from playing sports, through lawsuits and by lobbying state legislatures.
+The organization has worked to prevent transgender athletes from competing in sex-segregated sports on the basis of their gender identity, through lawsuits and by lobbying state legislatures.
 In April 2022, ADF-affiliated lawyers defended a professor at Shawnee State University, Ohio, who refused to use preferred pronouns when referring to a transgender student; the university agreed to a $400,000 settlement with the professor.